syncfusion-content/maui-docs/MAUI/TreeView/Item-height-customization.md

 layout: post
 title: Item Height Customization in .NET MAUI TreeView | Syncfusion
 description: Learn here all about Item Height Customization support in Syncfusion .NET MAUI TreeView (SfTreeView) control and more.
-platform: .NET MAUI
+platform: MAUI
 control: SfTreeView
 documentation: ug
 ---

 # Item Height Customization in .NET MAUI TreeView (SfTreeView)

-The TreeView provides various options to customize the height of items.
-To achieve this customization, please walkthrough the below sections:
+The TreeView offers several options for customizing the height of items.
+To achieve this customization, please follow the steps outlined in the sections below.

 ## Customize Item Height

-The TreeView allows customizing the height of items by setting the `ItemHeight` property.
+The TreeView allows for customization of item height by setting the `ItemHeight` property.
 The default value of this property is `40d`.
 This property can be customized at runtime.

 {% tabs %}
 {% highlight xaml %}